Cardinals vs. Athletics Player Props Betting Odds

-Oddsmakers have listed player props for Nolan Arenado and others when the St. Louis Cardinals host the Oakland Athletics at Busch Stadium on Tuesday at 7:45 PM ET.
+Player prop bet odds for Nolan Arenado, Esteury Ruiz and others are available when the St. Louis Cardinals host the Oakland Athletics at Busch Stadium on Wednesday at 6:45 PM ET.

 Bet on this matchup or its props with BetMGM!